Homogeneity in Coxeter groups and split crystallographic groups: Introduction

-In the same spirit as Oger's work \cite{Oger88}, we will prove that the question of homogeneity for finitely generated abelian-by-finite groups can actually be phrased in profinite terms.
-This leads us to the introduction of a new notion, which we term {\em profinite homogeneity}.
+\begin{de}Let $G$ be a finitely generated residually finite group.
+We say that $u \in G^n$ is profinitely rigid if whenever $v \in G^n$ is such that there is an automorphism of $\widehat{G}$ that sends $u$ to $v$, then there exists an automorphism of $G$ that sends $u$ to $v$. \end{de}

+If we ask profinite rigidity for any tuple of any length, we then arrive at what we call {\em profinite homogeneity} (the term is justified in the second paragraph after the definition and also in Theorem \ref{prof_homogeneity}).

 \begin{de} Let $G$ be a finitely generated residually finite group.
-We say that $G$ is \emph{profinitely homogeneous} if the following condition holds: for every integer $n$ and $u,v \in G^n$, if there exists an automorphism of $\widehat{G}$ that sends $u$ to $v$, then there exists an automorphism of $G$ that sends $u$ to $v$.\end{de}
+We say that $G$ is \emph{profinitely homogeneous} if every tuple of every length in $G$ is profinitely rigid. \end{de}